tpayne/lang-examples/nodejs/genai/claude/chatbot/README.md

-NodeJS Gemini Chatbot Sample
+NodeJS Claude Chatbot Sample
 ============================

-This repo contains a simple example chatbot that runs using the Gemini API.
+This repo contains a simple example chatbot that runs using the Claude API.

 The web page is a very simple interface, so if you wish to create something more complex, feel free.

 (Note - This sample uses a different style interface to the Python version of this bot, but the functionality is the same).

-By the way, the Gemini chat technology for callouts is a bit rubbish, so I would advise you to use OpenAI.
+By the way, the Claude chat technology for callouts is a bit rubbish, so I would advise you to use OpenAI.
 It is alot better.

-But if you want to use Gemini, here is the code.
+But if you want to use Claude, here is the code.

 Pre-Requisites
 --------------
 To run this sample you will need to: -
 * Have Docker installed on your machine
-* Have an Gemini account created with an GOOGLE_API_KEY that you can use for interacting with the Gemini API
+* Have an Claude account created with an GOOGLE_API_KEY that you can use for interacting with the Claude API

 Running the Example with Basic Ops
 ----------------------------------